dev-mush/jaims-py/README.md

 print(response)
 ```

-The parameters accepted by the `run` method are those specified in the [official OpenAI docs](https://platform.openai.com/docs/api-reference/chat/create).

 ### ⚙️ Functions

-Of course, an agent is just a chatbot if it doesn't support functions. jAIms uses the built-in OpenAI function feature to call functions you pass to it.
+Of course, an agent is just a chatbot if it doesn't support functions. jAIms uses the built-in OpenAI tools feature to call the functions you pass to it.
 Here's an example where we create a simple sum function and make a simple agent that lets you sum two numbers:

 ```python
 import jaims